-If you’re having a destination wedding or have a lot of guests coming from out of town, include a map of the area your wedding will be in with your invitations—after all, they’ll be spending the whole weekend there!
+If you’re having a destination wedding or have a lot of guests coming from out of town, including a map of the area your wedding will be in with your invitations—after all, they’ll be spending the whole weekend there!

 Customize Your Wine

 Order custom labels for wine and water to put your own personal stamp on libations.
-If you really want to get fancy, you could order mini etched champagne bottles as favors.
+If you really want to get fancy, you could order mini-etched champagne bottles as favors.

 Have Fun With Seating